Monday, August 2, 2010

 The radios continued to play.

-I remember the thrill of hearing live simulcasts on Friday nights with Bruce at the Capitol Theatre, Cheap Trick from the Palladium, Boston from somewhere, (we all loved Boston) and even Ted Nugent from somewhere else.
+I remember the thrill of hearing live simulcasts on Friday nights with Bruce Springsteen at the Capitol Theatre, Cheap Trick from the Palladium, and Boston from somewhere.
+We all loved Boston.
 It all sounded so good on the street.
 This was long before the internet, where every toot, snort and fart by every singer, songwriter and musician could be found with a little patience.
 So if you had a blank cassette on you, and an extra set of batteries, you could record Boston's live simulcast and be one of the cool cats who owned the never released "Television Politician," an unrecorded song that was a live staple among the hits.